nus-cs2103-AY2122S2/ip/docs/README.md

   [E][] project meeting every 1 weeks (on Jan 15 2022)
 ```

-The event task with description 'project meeting', recurring period of '1 weeks' and the first meeting date of 'Jan 15 2022' is created.
+The event task with description `project meeting`, recurring period of `1 weeks` and the first meeting date of `Jan 15 2022` is created.

 ### `delete` - Deletes an existing task in the list.